The ABC of Process Improvement

 4. Delay in response time: Response time is critical in avoiding the dreaded bottleneck effect.
 Having too much waiting time will inevitably cause delays and jam up your workflow.

 5. Unused resources: A waste of inventory presents a clear problem in terms of costs.
-Often, not having a clear panorama of your assets will result in unused resources and doubling up on expenditure (a good IT Asset Management solution, such as InvGate Insight, will go a long way towards alleviating this issue).
+Often, not having a clear panorama of your assets will result in unused resources and doubling up on expenditure (a good IT Asset Management solution, such as InvGate Asset Management, will go a long way towards alleviating this issue).

 6. Too many employees doing the same task: Redundancy is a huge problem in any organization, eating up your precious manpower, and resulting in decreased productivity.
 This is the ideal problem for process managers to identify and resolve.